 Fishing, swimming and sports

-Tucked away in the rolling hills of southern Arizona you'll discover Patagonia Lake State Park, a relaxing sanctuary thriving with wildlife, fishing, and gentle sandy beaches.
+In southern Arizona, you'll discover Patagonia Lake State Park, a relaxing sanctuary thriving with wildlife, fishing and gentle sandy beaches.
 At night, enjoy the cool evening breezes while you relax around a crackling campfire.
-For those farther west in the state, search no further for premier bass fishing than Alamo Lake State Park (about 80 miles northwest of Wickenburg).
-And wherever you are, cast your eyes to the sky at night for the best stargazing opportunities around.
+For those farther out west in the state, search no further for premier bass fishing than Alamo Lake State Park, about 80 miles northwest of Wickenburg.

 During the summer, as temperatures rise, cool off in Arizona's natural water slide.
 Grab your swimsuit, towel, and sunscreen to spend the day in the refreshingly shallow waters at Slide Rock State Park in Sedona.